OPIN-Smart-Home/OPIN-JetsonNano-public/README.md

 ### Additional
 1. **Monitor Gateway Resources**
     Resources of the Jetson Nano gateway can be monitored using `jtop`, which is especially useful for tracking GPU usage.
+For further information, visit [jetson_stats repository](<https://github.com/rbonghi/jetson_stats>).
 Run `jtop` to start monitoring:
      ```bash
      jtop
      ```

 2. **Experimental Files**
    These files are located in [``etc``](https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public/tree/main/etc) directory and consist of previous trials and errors that might still be useful for future development.

 3. **Gateway / Jetson Nano UID**
     The UID consists of 16 random characters.
 This UID is used to identify the gateway and serves as authentication for users attempting to connect to the gateway for the first time.
 The UID is generated, hard-coded, and stored in [``/nodeRED/uid.txt``](https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public/blob/main/nodeRED/uid.txt) and [``/autoOffCam/uid.txt``](https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public/blob/main/autoOffCam/uid.txt).